elaniin/laravel-9/README.md

 ## 👀 About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
-I've created this sample/test/basic/shallow repository to test and showcase some of the hotest features of Laravel in its 9th major release.
+We created this sample/basic/shallow repository to test and showcase some of the hotest features of Laravel in its 9th major release.

 ## 📦 Installation